mildjester/check_response_http_code/README.md

 This script checks a reply HTTP cord of the target URL.
 Target URL list must be written separated by newline.

+If response HTTP Code is Redirect, Then this script checks next URLs.

 ## Usage

 ```